zhang-huizhi/zhang-huizhi.github.io/_news/announcement_1.md

 related_posts: false
 ---

-This summer, I will be joining [Professor Bolei Zhou](https://samueli.ucla.edu/people/bolei-zhou/)’s group at UCLA as a research intern.
+This summer, I will be joining [Professor Bolei Zhou](https://samueli.ucla.edu/people/bolei-zhou/)’s group at UCLA Vision and Autonomy Intelligence Lab as a research intern.